deeheber/danielle-heberling-dot-xyz/content/blog/serverless-mindset-iac/index.md

 ---
-title: On the Serverless Mindset and Infrastructure as Code
+title: The Serverless Mindset and Infrastructure as Code
 date: '2023-12-06T12:12:03.284Z'
 ---

 ![AWS Application Composer Canvas](./app-composer-canvas.png)

 Originally I set out to write a blog post about my favorite [re:Invent](https://reinvent.awsevents.com/) announcements.
 But as I started, I saw a theme and decided to write on that instead.

+_Disclaimer that this post contains my individual opinions and yours might differ.
+I welcome your polite/engaged feedback and encourage you to continue this conversation outside of reading this blog post._

 ## Announcements that fit the Theme